Though

 vintage footage inserted may perk up the NASCAR historian.
 The

-producers were unable or unwilling to match the resolution with the
+producers were unable to match the resolution with the

 staged film segments, giving the stock footage a blurry,